punit1808/Metacrafters_Solidity_Intermediate/README.md

 const bank = await (await ethers.getContractFactory("Bank")).attach("0x5FbDB2315678afecb367f032d93F642f64180aa3") -> link the blockchain to program code

 After performing these steps we can call helper functions in program code and can perform tranfer, deposit, withdraw and getBalance.
+# Example for function calling :
+await bank.deposit("0xf39Fd6e51aad88F6F4ce6aB8827279cffFb92266", 1)

 ### Thanks for Reading
+I hope you Understand the program Code and functioning well.
-Have a Nice Day !!!
+#Have a Nice Day !!!